Island-Hopping Lifestyle Options Near Athens – Part II

 Papafragas.
 This hard-to-reach (steep stairs from the parking lot) small pool-like sandy beach with coves and caves is made for adventurers.
 Narrow high-cliff canals with tiny segments of sand are naturally formed for daring swimmers.
 You can combine it with a visit to the archeological site of Fylakopi.

 Alogomantra (Greek word for horse fence).
-White rocks with a cave-like shade-producing natural fence in the middle of two remote beaches with white sand and turquoise waters are the place of tranquility, when not windy.
+White rocks with a cave-like shade-producing natural fence in the middle of two remote beaches with white sand and turquoise waters are a place of tranquility, when not windy.

 Kleftiko.
 If you don’t take one of the sailing-boat rides from the port of Adamas to visit these extraordinary standing white rocks, swim around them, and probably try guided snorkeling in the surrounding caves (some with bioluminescent organisms), then you missed half the Milos experience.
 The day trip – private or small-group – will take you to the all-white ‘Capri of Greece’ and allegedly a pirate hideaway in the past.
 Other secluded or semi-secluded beaches you are recommended to visit with a boat include Gerontas, Tsigrado, and Triades.